kannans89/graphql-learning/17.Caching/Caching.md

 ```

-In the App Component we are using a HashRouter .
-Student details are fetched through a Student Component.
+Add additional file students.js which will contain Students Component .
+Student details are fetched through the Student Component.
+In the App Component we are using a HashRouter.

 Following is the **index.js** in react application.